How Long Does A Brazilian Butt Lift Last?

 Medically Reviewed by

-Your butt will go through a few phases following the BBL procedure before finally stabilizing in size and shape at around ninety days.
+Your butt will go through a few phases following the BBL procedure before finally stabilizing in shape and size at around ninety days.

 As Featured In